dh256git/project27/volunteering/volunteering.md

 ---

-## Why would I volunteer to contribute to Project27?
+## Why would I volunteer to contribute to {{ site.brand }}?

 **Do it for yourself.**

 {% capture benefit1 %}
-Project27 is all about learning new skills, and getting better in doing certain things, by practicing, and innovating.
+{{ site.brand }} is all about learning new skills, and getting better in doing certain things, by practicing, and innovating.
 The project offers a wide range of skills to pick up and nurture, and you get to choose which is most valuable to you.
-All that Project27 volunteering roles do, is setting SMART (Specific, Measurable, Achievable, Relevant, and Timely) targets for you to work towards.
+All that {{ site.brand }} volunteering roles do, is setting SMART (Specific, Measurable, Achievable, Relevant, and Timely) targets for you to work towards.
 {% endcapture %}

 {% capture benefit2 %}